 If you thought you knew all the ways to eat a potato, sample the potato doughnuts by PA Cooperative Potato Growers, Inc., made hot and fresh before your eyes.

 Embrace the homegrown taste of Pennsylvania Dutch cooking.
 Goulash and meatloaf to chicken pot pie and pepper cabbage, traditional Pennsylvanian meals are good for the soul.

 It goes without saying that you’ll find a seemingly endless array of savory sandwiches, from pork barbecue and beef brisket, turkey burgers and sausages.
 How about a walking goat taco or a lolly porkchop.
+PA Livestock Association is adding gluten-free meatballs and a Sausage O’ the Day to their meaty menu.
 You'll just have to see for yourself!

 You probably expected to see lots of animals, but how about animals in costume?
 Alpacas are quite agreeable when it comes to clothing and happily don dresses, boas, wigs, hats, jerseys, and other creative apparel for a one-of-a-kind farm fashion show and costume contest.

-While you can imagine that square dancing has a home at the Farm Show, it’s a unique sight to behold when the arena floor is filled with hundreds of dancers spinning and twirling their teams toward a blue ribbon.
+While you can imagine that square dancing has a home at the PA Farm Show, it’s a unique sight to behold when the arena floor is filled with hundreds of dancers spinning and twirling their teams toward a blue ribbon.
 If you think their performance takes coordination, wait until you see the tractors.
 What?
-Yes, tractor square dancing is the quirkiest Farm Show attraction and a big crowd pleaser to witness eight tractors circling and promenading with expert precision.
+Yes, tractor square dancing is the quirkiest attraction and a big crowd pleaser.
+Witness eight tractors circling and promenading with expert precision.